Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Does COMFBOX feel more like foam or springs?

-In our experience it feels like a true hybrid: you get foam contouring on contact, then you feel the coil support holding your hips and midsection up.
+In our testing, it felt like a true hybrid.
+You notice some foam contour on contact, but the coil support shows up quickly under the hips and midsection.

 Which COMFBOX mattress is best for side sleepers?

-The Euro Top Hybrid was the most side-sleeper-friendly because it reduced shoulder and outer-hip pressure while staying stable underneath.
+The Euro Top Hybrid was the most side-sleeper-friendly because it reduced shoulder and outer-hip pressure more consistently than the tighter-topped models.

 How is motion isolation for couples?

-COMA3 and the Euro Top performed best.
-You can still detect movement, but it stays localized instead of rippling across the bed.
+For couples, COMA3 and the Euro Top did best.
+You still notice some movement, but it stays more localized instead of rolling across the bed.

 Is the Classic Hybrid too firm?

-It’s medium-firm, but it feels more “direct” than the other two.
-If you like a plush surface, it may feel firmer than the label suggests.
+It is medium-firm, but it feels more direct than the other two.
+If you like a plush surface, it may come across firmer than the label suggests.

 Previous post